yladzislay/xml-parser/development-plan.md

 9. Make ProcessMessage async with using the Database Repository for save instrument-statuses.
 10. Cover Database.Repository.SaveOrUpdateInstrumentStatusAsync with unit-test with followed fix RapidControlStatusEntity to be without ModuleState property.
 11. Define an Executor assembly with application entrypoint.
-12. Resolve some database scheme mistakes.
+12. Resolve some database scheme mistakes:

     - Full scheme save still not worked in reason of not resolved Discriminator at json serialization step and mapper and not finished repository save and update logic.

 13. Skip the "Simplify database implementation to meet requirements" and resolve full structure database scheme with save and update records.
 14. Executor assembly:

     - Setup as execution console application.
     - Include Xml resources.
     - Setup appsettings.json as embedded resource.

+15. Cover XmlParser.Microservice with logging and exception handling.

 ### Next:

-- Define and extract configurations.
-- Cover code with exception handling.
+- Cover DataProcessor.Microservice with logging and exception handling.
-- Cover code with logging.
+- Define and extract possible configurations.

 ### Additional possible improvements: